-Goal 5.3 Housing Supply: Help meet current and projected regional housing needs of all economic and demographic groups by increasing Bloomington's housing supply with infill, reuse, and vacant land developments.
+Goal 5.3 Housing Supply: Help meet current and projected regional housing needs of all economic and demographic groups by increasing Bloomington's housing supply with infill development, reuse of non-residential developed land, and developments on vacant land if it is at least partially surrounded by existing development.

-Policy 5.3.1: Encourage opportunities for infill and redevelopment across Bloomington with consideration for increased residential densities, innovative design, and nontraditional housing types such as accessory dwelling units.
+Policy 5.3.1: Encourage opportunities for infill and redevelopment across Bloomington with consideration for increased residential densities, complementary design, and underutilized housing types such as accessory dwelling units, duplex, triplex, and fourplex buildings, courtyard apartments, bungalow courts, townhouses, row houses, and live/work spaces.
+Avoid placing these high density forms in single family neighborhoods.

-Policy 5.3.2: Enable people who are elderly and moving into later life to remain in their own homes to "age in place," and consider options to meet their needs through shared housing, accessory dwellings, smaller homes and lots, adult foster homes, and other assisted residential living arrangements.
+Policy 5.3.2: Enable seniors to remain in their own homes to "age in place," and consider locating a variety of housing options for seniors near gathering places such as the public library, parks, recreation or community centers, and other community resources.

 Policy 5.3.3: Support home modifications (e.g. Universal Design standards) for non-student-oriented, multifamily housing to accommodate the needs of older adults and people with disabilities, including designs that allow for independent living, various degrees of assisted living, and/or skilled nursing care.